 Some organisations are already aware of the impact paper usage has on the environment and are working to reduce consumption, but when it comes to approving documents all too often page after page is printed to gather ink signatures.

-Still finding it difficult to visualize the costs?
+Still finding it difficult to visualise digital signing's cost savings?

 Let’s look at a typical process.
 We are assuming that an average organisation produces around 10,000 documents a year and each is around ten pages, with three copies required for signatories: